jamilditter/education/README.md

 # Education Project

-> This project is looking at the relationship between ACT scores and socioeconomic factors of schools
+> This project is looking at the relationship between ACT scores and socioeconomic factors of schools to see if there is a statistically significant relationship between them.

 ---